-Log events are stored in a file with the specified name.
-If a path [filename]
+[filename] Log events are stored in a file with the specified name.
+If a path memory Log events are sent to the memory output on the local disk.
+This

 Specifies the outputs to which an application sends the log events of the Alarm level.
 The log output types must be separated by a comma when more than one output is configured.
 For example: